inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/ARCHITECTURE.md

 ## Open problems

-See DESIGN doc sections 12–16 for the full list and analysis of open problems.
+See DESIGN doc sections 12–17 for the full list and analysis of open problems.
 Key items relevant to this architecture:

 ### Plugin discovery in host context

 Plugin entry modules currently execute in the host page context (`import()` in `ModuleWatcher`), bypassing the iframe sandbox entirely.
 This is the most severe security gap.
 See DESIGN doc section 12.

-### Document access via repo

-The iframe's ephemeral Repo uses `sharePolicy: () => true` and the host repo responds to sync requests for any document.
-A tool that knows a document ID can sync it.
-The severity depends on how the tool obtains document IDs — see DESIGN doc section 5 for detailed analysis of the four discovery vectors.

-### `suggestedImportUrl` leaks tool source document IDs
+### `suggestedImportUrl` information leak

-Most documents contain a `@patchwork.suggestedImportUrl` field with the raw automerge URL of the tool that created them, bypassing the package URL mapping.
+Most documents contain a `@patchwork.suggestedImportUrl` field with the raw automerge URL of the tool that created them, bypassing the package URL mapping. **Mitigated for access:** tool source documents are denylisted, so even if a tool discovers these IDs it cannot sync them.
+The information leak itself remains (a tool can observe which tool created a document).
 See DESIGN doc section 13.

+### Plugin-global document exfiltration

+A plugin can hard-code a "dead drop" URL in source code or a datatype's `init()` function. **Partially mitigated:** the local-existence check detects that dead-drop documents have never been seen on this device and prompts the user with two-step approval.
+User denials are persisted.
+See DESIGN doc section 5d.

 ### Tool-specific resource whitelisting